 Patients who should have an ARP

-An ARP form should be completed where it is reasonably expected than an adult patient (18 years and over) may suffer an acute deterioration or critical event (for example, a cardiac or respiratory arrest) in the foreseeable future and require resuscitation planning.
+An ARP form should be completed where it is reasonably expected than an adult patient (18 years and over) may suffer an acute deterioration or critical event (for example, a cardiac or respiratory arrest) in the foreseeable future.

 Completing an ARP

 The most senior medical officer available should complete and sign an ARP form.

 ARP forms should be completed after discussing resuscitation planning with the patient or the patient’s substitute decision-maker if the patient has impaired capacity.

 There is no legal requirement for the patient or substitute decision-maker(s) to sign the ARP form because:

 - it is not a legal document like an advance health directive.